penrose/penrose/packages/automator/README.md

 - Run `yarn start draw tree.sub venn.sty setTheory.dsl out --src-prefix=../../examples/set-theory-domain` in this directory to generate an output SVG.
 - Add the `--staged` flag to the command to generate multiple staged SVGs for the sub/sty/dsl trio.

+## 07/16/2021 Update: Staged Diagram Generation w/ greater control

+- Run `yarn start comic tree.sub tree.sty setTheory.dsl panel.json out --src-prefix=../../examples/set-theory-domain` in this directory to generate output SVGs based on the "panels" in `panel.json`.
+- The entries in each `Comic` object (i.e. the contents of `panel.json`) must be valid keys in the state's translation trMap.